kaiser-rpg/KaiserRPG.github.io/pages/rule/gameplay/power.md

 When a power subjects a target to a Resistance Check that causes a lingering effect, the target gets a new Resistance Check after a number of rounds have passed equal to their Degree of Failure.
 If the power ends, either due to you no longer maintaining it or due to an external force, the effect also ends without the target having to make another Resistance Check.

 ### Marking
 Some powers cause you to mark the target.
 The power will list how long a creature will remain marked.
-Marks usually occur as a result of an Attack or Effect power.
+Marks usually occur as a result of an attack or effect power.
 What a mark does after being applied is listed with the power that caused it or in another related power.

 ## Stacking of Powers
 Many powers grant bonuses or penalties to any number of different abilities.
 How each ability handles multiple sources of increase and decrease is described below.
 In general, only take the best bonus and the worst penalty.